BrookTsui/BrookTsui.github.io/_pages/interest.md

 and the recent progress made by A. Wall about the

 # Quantum Field Thoery
+As A. Zee said, QFT is not only a huge branch of physics but also a powerful tool and a universal perspective for almost everthing.
+By

+It is a mature subject that one can use a systematic way to operate

-There are many unknown and unsolved problems in QFT,
+There are many unknown and unsolved problems in QFT, which make it

 This
+Soliton, instanton, AQFT

 Quote witten, we have yet to understand the quantum field theory.

-Paraphrase an interview of A. Zee:
-I like to classify myself as a quantum field theorist.
-It is the tool and language of particle physics and can be used to describe many things ...
-My entire academic life has focused on the universality of physics - many concepts can apply across disciplines.
-I love this

 I have read an answer by Xiaogang Wen

 # Quantum Matter
 The interest for this field originated from lectures about the [Black Hole/Superconductor correspondence](https://www.youtube.com/watch?v=L5WY9xGPjS4&t=5054s) given by S. Hartnoll at Stanford University.
-Two points he mentioned impressed me:
-- Superconductor is as same as the U(1) symmetry-breaking mechine for photon
-- Black holes, from AdS/CFT aspect, are nothing but quantum objects
+Two points he mentioned impressed me: superconductor is as same as the U(1) symmetry-breaking mechine for photon; black holes, from AdS/CFT aspect, are nothing but quantum objects.

+I so far have three main interests abouut quantum matters:

+- Superconductor:

 The theory underlying the conventional superconductor is the BCS theory, which however can only explain the low-temperature superconductence.
 The room-temperature superconductors have transcended the paradigm.
 To understand it, we have to study the quantum liquids and other quantum exotic matters, like quark-gluon plasma and strongly correlated electron systems.
 A very useful and fruitful way of tackling these is the holographic duality, which is also coined as AdS/CMT for condensed matter physics.

+- AdS/CMT:

 In the opposite direction, CMT to AdS also provides us with useful models to study, like the SYK model and the Ising model.
 It is not irrelavent to mention that the most fanscinating part for me in the study of QHE is the connection with [gravity anomaly](../files/gravityanomaly.pdf).
 It is the merit of CMT.